 Making Spa Cover Lifter

 Test for square operation and make any adjustments as necessary.
-I will need to put some padding or rubber on the DIY Jacuzzi Cover Lifter side that touched the floor as to stop it being damaged by the concrete slab.
+I will need to put some padding or rubber on the DIY Jacuzzi Cover Lifter side that touched the floor to stop it from being damaged by the concrete slab.

-Below is the video of my DIY spa cover lifter, that some of you have been asking for to see it in action.
+Below is the video of my DIY spa cover lifter, that some of you have been asking to see it in action.